jatangohel/apl-registration/README.md

 # apl-registration
-A dynamic registration form with Google Maps API and JS for other functionalities.
+A dynamic registration form with Google Maps API with JS and CSS for other functionalities.